 If the taxpayer has an underpayment, all or part of the penalty for that underpayment will be waived if the IRS determines that:

-- In 2019 or 2020, the taxpayer retired after reaching age 62 or became disabled, and the underpayment was due to reasonable cause (and not willful neglect); or
+- In the current or prior tax year, the taxpayer retired after reaching age 62 or became disabled, and the underpayment was due to reasonable cause (and not willful neglect); or

 - The underpayment was due to a casualty, federally declared disaster, or other unusual circumstance, and it would be inequitable to impose the penalty.

-A waiver is requested by indicated either code A or B in Part II.
-See below for Navigation.
+A waiver is requested by indicating either code A or B in Part II.

 Reduction of Penalty